HOLIDAYS

 Rabbi Naftali Stern told, "Once on Purim, when Rav Kook was in an elevated state after 'drinking accordingly,' he stood up on the table and called out in a loud voice and holy zeal: 'How can I bear it when I see the destruction of my birthplace?'
 (Esther 8:6.).
 This is the entire Torah."

-In his monthly epigrams, which Rav Kook published in the Eretz Hatzvi calendar (Jaffa, 5674), he wrote, "Those who make mention of the cities and walled towns from the days of Joshua bin Nun, will not be able to remain the slaves of Achashveirosh."
+In his monthly epigrams, which Rav Kook published in the Eretz Hatzvi calendar (Yaffo, 5674), he wrote, “Those who make mention of the cities and walled towns from the days of Yehoshua bin Nun, will not be able to remain the slaves of Achashveirosh.”

 Be'er Maggid Yerachim, p.
 67